56kcloud/Training/Docker/kickstart/chapters/webapps-part2.md

 4. Open the Tweet Web App in your Browser `http://0.0.0.0:8081` to view the old version of the website.

-Bravo, we have successfully deployed 2 versions of our web app in parralel to our Docker host.
+Bravo, we have successfully deployed 2 versions of our web app in parallel to our Docker host.

 5. Stop the running containers